-We pulled up to 41st and Michigan and saw at least a half-dozen squad cars parked around and in front of the building located at 4101 S. Michigan.
-We had received the call from the Violent Crimes Desk right after dinner and it was now 8:30 pm.
-My partner Jessica Jones had taken off for date night, so I had new detectives, Jim Corcoran and Collin Murphy with me.
-This would be their first homicide scene since being promoted.
-Both were excellent patrolmen and they didn’t need supervision in as much as they just needed to see the inside of a crime scene and learn the protocol of a homicide investigation.
+I pulled up to 41st and Michigan and saw at least a half-dozen squad cars parked surrounding the building located at 4101 S. Michigan.
+We had received the call from the Violent Crimes Desk right after dinner, and it was now 8:30 pm.
+My partner Jessica Jones had taken off for date night, so I had new detectives, Jim Corcoran and Collin Murphy, with me.
+This homicide scene would be their first since being promoted.
+Both were excellent patrolmen, and they didn’t need supervision as much as they just needed to see the inside of a crime scene and learn the protocol of a homicide investigation.

-The area was slowly being gentrified and restored since I first got there in the 80’s.
-Greystones, Brownstones, old multi-unit brick buildings were getting a new face lift, and 4101 S. Michigan was one of the first to undergo the rejuvenation of the neighborhood.
+The area was slowly being gentrified and restored since I first got there in the ’80s.
+Gray-stones, Brownstones, old multi-unit brick buildings were getting a new facelift, and 4101 S. Michigan was one of the first to undergo the neighborhood's rejuvenation.
 It was so remarkable I couldn’t tell if it was new construction or an incredibly well-done rehab.
-It had been 20 years since I patrolled this neighborhood day in and day out but I just could not remember if this was a new structure or just renovated.
-I thought I saw that some of the original entry doors on the 41st street side had been completely removed and replaced with a huge metal garage door allowing for enclosed parking below the residences.
+It had been 20 years since I patrolled this neighborhood day in and day out, but I just could not remember if this was a new structure or just renovated.
+I thought I saw that some of the original entry doors on the 41st street side had been completely removed and replaced with a massive metal garage door allowing for enclosed parking below the residences.

-Without being told both Corcoran and Murphy jumped out with their notebooks and were eager to canvass the building.
+Corcoran and Murphy jumped out with their notebooks and were eager to canvass the building without being told.
 That’s a good thing to do and a great thing to see.
-Young detectives realizing the importance of a thorough canvass of the building's occupants along with the immediately surrounding buildings and residences.
+These young detectives realize the importance of a thorough canvass of the building's occupants, along with the immediately surrounding buildings and residences.
 It can be tedious, boring work, but every window in every building that faced that scene had to be canvassed.
-Some new people just get it and take to detective work like ducks to water and like that I knew that Corcoran and Murphy were going to be quality detectives.
+Some new people just get it and take to detective work like ducks to water, and like that, I knew that Corcoran and Murphy were going to be quality detectives.

 "We meet again, Detective Nolan.”